A Game-Theoretic Approach for Hierarchical Epidemic Control: Hierarchical Epidemic Control

-Because all the utilities in our main application of this model (COVID-19 social distancing policies) are negative (i.e., costs), we next define the general model in terms of costs (negative utilities).
-The cost function of each player $a$ has three components: \emph{policy impact cost}, $\Cinc_a(\actvec)$, \emph{policy implementation cost}, $\Cdec_a(\actvec)$, and, for each player in levels $l > 1$, \emph{non-compliance cost}, $\Cnc_a(\alpha_a,\alpha_{\pi(a)})$.
-In the COVID-19 example, policy impact cost is a measure of infection spread (number of people infected in the player's geographic area, say), while implementation cost can be a psychological and economic costs of a lockdown.
-The non-compliance cost, in turn, is a penalty imposed by a policy-maker upon an agent within its jurisdiction for deviating from its recommendation (e.g., a fine, litigation costs, or reputational harm).
-An important piece of structure to the policy implementation and impact costs is that they directly depend for a player $a$ not on the full profile of strategies by all players, but only on the layer $l$ of the player $a$ if $l = L$, and only the layer immediately below otherwise.
-To formalize, we introduce for each player $a$ the notion of its \textit{share} $\mu_a \in [0,1]$.
-In our running example, a node's share can be interpreted as the proportion of the total population of the country that is under the jurisdiction of the corresponding player (e.g., the share of a state is the proportion of the total population that resides in this state).
-Thus, $\mu(a_1) = 1$, while the shares of the nodes in the lowest level $L$ are arbitrary, except for the constraint $\Sigma_{a \in \lev_L}\mu_a=1$.
-For a level $1< l < L$, we have $\mu_a=\Sigma_{a' \in \chi(a)} \mu_{a'}$ for every $a \in \lev_l$.
-We now use the notion of shares to formally define the impact and implementation costs of policies. \begin{itemize} \item For each lowest-level player $a \in \lev_L$, $\Cinc_a(\actvec)$ depends only on $\actvec_L$, lies in $[0,1]$, and is non-decreasing in each $\alpha_a \in \actvec_L$; we provide further specifics of this function for our pandemic-response example in Section~\ref{sec:infec}.
-For a higher-level player $a \in \lev_l$, $l < L$, this cost is the share-weighted aggregate of those of its child-nodes: \item For each $a \in \lev_L$, $\Cdec_a(\actvec) \in [0,1]$ depends only on, and is non-increasing, in $\alpha_a$; in particular, in our pandemic-response example, we simply focus on the function $\Cdec_a(\actvec)=1-\alpha_a$.
-Also, for each $a \in \lev_l$, $l < L$, \end{itemize}
+All the utilities for COVID-19 social distancing policies are negative (i.e., costs), which we define next.
+Let $\actvec$ denote the profile of actions of all players.
+The cost function of each player $a$ has three components. \emph{(i) Infection cost}, $\Cinc_a(\actvec)$, which is a measure of infection spread (number of people infected in the player's geographic area, say). \emph{(ii) Implementation cost}, $\Cdec_a(\actvec)$, that models the psychological and economic costs of a lockdown. \emph{(iii)} For each player except the Government, \emph{non-compliance cost}, $\Cnc_a(\alpha_a,\alpha_{\pi(a)})$ where $\pi(a)$ denotes the parent of player $a$, which is a penalty imposed by a policy-maker upon an agent within its jurisdiction for deviating from its recommendation (e.g., a fine, litigation costs, or reputational harm).
+An important piece of structural feature to the policy implementation and impact costs is that they directly depend only on the actions of the Counties since the actions of the Government and the States are merely recommendations whereas the actual social distancing policies would be implemented based on the action of the Counties.

-Finally, we consider two variants of the non-compliance cost: \textit{one-sided} under which there is no penalty for an $\alpha$ lower than that of the parent (capturing scenarios such as a policy-maker only punishing policy responses weaker than its recommendation), and \textit{two-sided} under which any deviation is penalized regardless of direction~\citep{nytimes}, with the discrepancy being measured by the Euclidean distance for either variant: